 The first time you examine your skin, spend time carefully going over the entire surface.
 Learn the pattern of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes next time.
 Be sure to show your doctor any areas that concern you.

 Follow these step-by-step instructions to examine your skin:

 Face the mirror

 Check your face, ears, neck, chest, and belly.
 Women will need to lift their breasts to check the skin underneath.

-Check the underarm areas, both sides of your arms, the tops and bottoms of your hands, in between your fingers, and under your fingernails.
+Check your underarm areas, both sides of your arms, the tops and palms of your hands, in between your fingers, and your fingernails.

 Now use a hand mirror to look at the bottoms of your feet, your calves, and the backs of your thighs, first checking one leg and then the other.